 There are a few disadvantages to the CoinJoin method.
 Firstly, crypto exchanges can easily spot when a user has used CoinJoin.
-There are recognizable patterns, and the exchange might suspend any account that uses it.
+There are recognisable patterns, and the exchange might suspend any account that uses it.

 Furthermore, CoinJoin requires a big enough group of users to be successful.
-The idea is that the more users involved in a CoinJoin, the more privacy each user has.
+The idea is that the more users are involved in a CoinJoin, the more privacy each user has.
 The inverse is also true.
 If there are only a few users, the inputs can be traced back to the users.

 The Most Popular Bitcoin Mixers

 Wasabi Wallet has a built-in CoinJoin mixer.
-It has a centralized infrastructure because users deposit their coins to the Wasabi Wallet servers.
+It has a centralised infrastructure because users deposit their coins to the Wasabi Wallet servers.
 But its design does not allow the operator to see Bitcoin addresses, and they cannot steal funds.
 This mixer is only available on desktop computers.

 Next, JoinMarket uses CoinJoin too.
 Here it takes smaller transactions and merges them into larger transactions.
 Users need to pay a small fee to mix their coins on this platform, while coin providers receive rewards for offering their coins for mixing.

 Users just need to send their coins to an address they receive after creating a mixing session.
-They pay a reasonable fee, and deduct the payment from the deposited coins before mixing.
+They pay a reasonable fee and deduct the payment from the deposited coins before mixing.
 Users then receive their mixed coins after a set time.

 Is Mixing Legal?